Idealize, Devalue, Discard: Understanding the Narcissistic Cycle

 - Criticism that starts subtle and becomes more frequent and more intense

-- Contempt — not just disagreement but a quality of dismissiveness, of treating you as less than
+- Contempt — not just disagreement but dismissiveness, treating you as less than

-- Gaslighting — the beginning of systematic challenges to your perception and memory
+- Gaslighting — systematic challenges to your perception and memory

-- Moving goalposts — whatever you do, it's not quite right
+- Moving goalposts — whatever you do, it is not quite right

-- Intermittent warmth that keeps you hoping you can return to the idealization phase
+- Intermittent warmth that keeps you hoping you can return to idealization

-- Comparison to other people, past partners, or an imagined standard you're falling short of
+- Comparison to other people, past partners, or an imagined standard you are falling short of

 The devaluation phase can last for years.
-The intermittent reinforcement dynamic — unpredictable moments of warmth mixed with sustained criticism — creates an extraordinarily strong attachment bond precisely because of its unpredictability.
+Unpredictable warmth mixed with sustained criticism creates an extraordinarily strong attachment bond precisely because of its unpredictability.

 Phase Three: Discard

-The discard is not always a dramatic ending.
-Sometimes it's loud — a sudden departure, a furious exit, a unilateral decision to end things.
-Sometimes it's quiet — a gradual withdrawal of engagement until the relationship is functionally over while technically continuing.
-Sometimes it's more of a repositioning than an ending — you've been moved from the role of primary partner to the role of obstacle, nuisance, or enemy.
+The discard is not always dramatic.
+Sometimes it is loud — a sudden departure, a furious exit, a unilateral decision to end things.
+Sometimes it is quiet — gradual withdrawal until the relationship is functionally over while technically continuing.
+Sometimes it is repositioning — you move from primary partner to obstacle, nuisance, or enemy.

-What's happening: either a new source of supply has appeared, making the current relationship feel less necessary; or the current relationship has been so depleted by the devaluation cycle that the narcissist has decided to exit; or you have pushed back in a way that they can't manage through devaluation alone.
+What is happening: a new source of supply appeared; or the relationship was so depleted that they decided to exit; or you pushed back in a way they could not manage through devaluation alone.

-The discard is often confusing because it rarely corresponds to any single event in any proportionate way.
-You may have said something or done something that seemed minor to you and produced an extreme response.
-Or you may have done nothing — the discard arrived because an internal process that had nothing to do with you reached its conclusion.
+The discard is often confusing because it rarely matches any single event in proportionate terms.
+You may have said or done something that seemed minor and produced an extreme response.
+Or you did nothing — the discard arrived because an internal process that had nothing to do with you reached its conclusion.

-What the discard often produces in the target: a desperate attempt to understand what happened and to fix it.
-The idealization phase — the relationship as it felt at the beginning — is now the standard against which the ending is measured.
+What the discard often produces in you: a desperate attempt to understand and fix it.
+The idealization phase becomes the standard against which the ending is measured.
 The gap is enormous.
-The desire to return to the idealization is intense.
-This is the moment that hoovering (attempts to re-engage) typically exploits.
+The desire to return to idealization is intense.
+This is the moment hoovering typically exploits.

 The Cycle Can Repeat

-The idealize-devalue-discard cycle is not always a single arc.
-In many relationships — particularly long-term ones, co-parenting relationships, and family dynamics — the cycle repeats.
-Discard is followed by idealization again (hoovering, love bombing, "I've changed"), which moves into devaluation, which moves back to discard.
+Idealize-devalue-discard is not always a single arc.
+In long-term relationships, co-parenting, and families, the cycle repeats.
+Discard is followed by idealization again (hoovering, love bombing, "I've changed"), then devaluation, then discard again.

-Each repetition of the cycle makes it harder to leave, for the neurological reasons described in the intermittent reinforcement piece.
-Each return to idealization is a reset — evidence, it seems, that the good version of the relationship is still available.
+Each repetition makes leaving harder, for the neurological reasons described in the intermittent reinforcement piece.
+Each return to idealization feels like evidence that the good version of the relationship is still available.

-Understanding the cycle as a cycle — not as individual unrelated events — is what finally makes it visible.
-And visibility is the beginning of the ability to make different choices.
+Understanding the cycle as a cycle — not as unrelated events — is what finally makes it visible.
+Visibility is the beginning of different choices.

 What to Do With This Understanding

-Knowing the cycle's shape doesn't protect you from the feelings.
-The idealization phase feels good because it is good, in the moment.
-The grief of losing it is real grief.
+Knowing the shape of the cycle does not protect you from grief.
+The idealization phase felt good because it was good, in the moment.
+Losing it is real grief.

-What understanding the cycle does is provide a framework that reduces self-blame and increases clarity.
-You weren't crazy to love the idealization phase — it was designed to be lovable.
-You weren't uniquely weak to have stayed through the devaluation — the intermittent reinforcement made leaving difficult for neurological reasons.
-The discard wasn't about what you did or didn't do — it was the predictable conclusion of a cycle that had nothing to do with your worth.
+What understanding does is reduce self-blame and increase clarity.
+You were not crazy to love the idealization phase — it was designed to be lovable.
+You were not uniquely weak to stay through devaluation — intermittent reinforcement makes leaving difficult for neurological reasons.
+The discard was not about your worth — it was the predictable end of a pattern that was never about you.